GabiMoldovan/Accesa-Coding-Challenge/README.md

 If you want to start the application through docker, follow these steps:

+1. Create the .env file.
+Follow the .env-file-example

-1. Open a terminal and navigate in the solution folder (the folder where you can find the Dockerfile)
+2. Open a terminal and navigate in the solution folder (the folder where you can find the Dockerfile)

-2. Run: docker-compose up --build
+3. Run: docker-compose up --build

 You will be able to use the app as normal, but you won't have a populated databse (all endpoints are exposed on localhost 8080)